-A student may apply to the Veterinary Medical Technology program once eligibility requirements are met.
+The student may apply to the Veterinary Medical Technology program once minimum admissions criteria are met.

-Prospective applicants are highly encouraged to complete an information session as well as contact the Veterinary Medical Technology Admissions Counselor prior to developing a plan for completing these requirements.
-The Admissions Counselor will review each applicant's progress, provide further guidance, and allow access to the Health Science Program application once all minimum admission requirements are met.
+Prospective applicants are highly encouraged to complete the Health Sciences information session as well as contact the Office of Admission prior to developing a plan for completing minimum requirements and additional points options.
+The Education Navigator will review each applicant's progress, provide further guidance, and allow access to the Health Science Program application once all minimum admission requirements are met.

-Once an applicant has completed all general admissions criteria and all Veterinary Medical Technology entrance requirements, he/she must submit a completed Health Sciences Application.
+Once an applicant has completed all general admissions criteria and all Veterinary Medical Technology entrance requirements, they must submit a completed Health Sciences Application.
 Applicants who have completed the Health Sciences Application by the deadline will be ranked by tallied points and admitted in order of ranking.
-Applicants who do not gain entry but are eligible for the program will be placed on an alternate list should seats become available.
-The alternate list is not retained for the following admissions cycle.
-Applicants must reapply each year.
-If no alternate list exists, a second date may be announced for additional applications to be considered for remaining seats in the program.